 Object or field Description Rows.GroupedBys.Value For a multiple-value metric, the actual value for the field that was used to group data in query results.
 This value correlates to an associated Values object.
 Rows.Values An array of fields that contains query results.
 Rows.Values.Key The friendly name of the metric that was queried.
-The metric's value is specified in the Values.
-Value field.
-Rows.Values.Type The data type of the value specified in the Values.
-Value field.
+The metric's value is specified in the Values.Value field.
+Rows.Values.Type The data type of the value specified in the Values.Value field.
 Rows.Values.Value The actual value for the metric that was queried, including any filters that were applied.

-For information about the fields in a JSON response to a query for a journey execution metric or journey activity execution metric, see Standard Amazon Pinpoint analytics metrics.
+For information about the fields in a JSON response to a query for a journey execution metric or journey activity execution metric, see Standard metrics that apply to Amazon Pinpoint projects, campaigns, and journeys.